This is Part 2 of 3 on my visit to the 2019 Berkshire Hathaway annual meeting. Part 1 is here.

-I got to the CHI Health arena in downtown Omaha at 5am.
-Yes, this was a bit crazy.
-But last year, I went with my parents and we got there around 7am, basically when the doors.
-And we ended in an over-flow room, which really sucked.
+But the previous year, I went with my parents and we arrived around 7am, basically when the doors opened.
+And we ended up sitting in an over-flow room, which really sucked.
 However, I then got on the Yahoo half-time show, which was pretty much the highlight of my year.
-So I got up really early this time.
-Here’s what the line looks like at 5am.

 Doors open at 7am

 The meeting opened, as usual, with a funny movie.
 They are usually kind of campy.
-My favorite part was the clip of Charlie Munger being asked why Warren is so much richer than him.
-His reply was “well, why was Albert Einstein so much poorer than me?”
+My favorite part was the clip of Charlie Munger being asked why he is is poorer than Warren if he is so smart.

+There were interesting comments about railroads.
 Berkshire has major holdings in US rail and there was the question about precision railroading.
 The concept (you don’t hold a train until it is full, you depart on time regardless) was developed by Hunter Harrison.

 Buffett’s take was he wants improvements in efficiency – but also in customer satisfaction.
 You don’t want to go for the first and sacrifice the second.
 Union Pacific has better operating margins than BNSF (Buffett’s company) but they have cut more costs.
 This may impact customer satisfaction.